 Grid reference: SU 121 029

 Size: 230 (Ha)

 Habitats: lowland and wet heath, acid grassland and some woodland stands.

 Site designation: Site of Special Scientific Interest

 Located on A31 between Ringwood (2 miles west) and Ferndown.
 Follow the brown tourist signs at the Woolsbridge roundabout (opposite BP garage, Travelodge and Subway) into Brocks Pine at St Leonards.
 You will see the large green Country Park sign at the entrance.

-There is a large car park by the Heathland Discovery Centre.
+There is a large car park by the Visitor Centre.
 Parking charges apply.